 However, of particular importance to advertisers is the lower threshold, also called the differential threshold or the just noticeable difference (Jnd).
 This represents the smallest change in a stimulus variation which is just barely noticeable to an individual's sense mode.
-A German psychophysicist named Weber [86] discovered that the just noticeable difference between two stimuli was not an absolute amount, but an amount relative to the intensity of the first stimulus.
-The Federal Trading Commission monitors the size of the printed warnings in cigarette ads to ensure that people do have the opportunity to perceive them when reading cigarette ads.
+A German psychophysicist named Weber [86] discovered that the just noticeable difference between two stimuli was not an absolute amount, but an amount relative to the intensity of the first stimulus.\ The Federal Trading Commission monitors the size of the printed warnings in cigarette ads to ensure that people do have the opportunity to perceive them when reading cigarette ads.

-where: (dI) stands for the smallest increase in stimulus intensity which is just noticeably different from a previous intensity; (I) stands for the intensity of the stimulus at the present point where the intensity occurs; (K) stands for a constant which varies across sense modes.
+Weber measured the Jnd by using the following mathematical formula: dI = K where: (dI) stands for the smallest increase in stimulus intensity which is just noticeably different from a previous intensity; (I) stands for the intensity of the stimulus at the present point where the intensity occurs; (K) stands for a constant which varies across sense modes.